fluent/fluent-bit-docs/installation/kubernetes.md

 * Labels
 * Annotations

-To obtain these information, a built-in filter plugin called _kubernetes_ talks to the Kubernetes API Server to retrieve relevant information such as the _pod\_id_, _labels_ and _annotations_, other fields such as _pod\_name_, _container\_id_ and _container\_name_ are retrieved locally from the log file names.
+To obtain this information, a built-in filter plugin called _kubernetes_ talks to the Kubernetes API Server to retrieve relevant information such as the _pod\_id_, _labels_ and _annotations_, other fields such as _pod\_name_, _container\_id_ and _container\_name_ are retrieved locally from the log file names.
 All of this is handled automatically, no intervention is required from a configuration aspect.

 > Our Kubernetes Filter plugin is fully inspired on the [Fluentd Kubernetes Metadata Filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) written by [Jimmi Dyson](https://github.com/jimmidyson).